Raychatronics09/MeXE402_Midterm_Almonte-RayIvanC.--Blasco-TreatySherrizahL./README.md

 + X_train: This is the training set for the input features (independent variables)
 + y_train: This is the training set for the target variable (dependent variable).

-**This code makes predictions using a trained linear regression model on a testing dataset.**
+**Figure 1.14: Makes predictions using a trained linear regression model on a testing dataset.**

 ![image](https://github.com/user-attachments/assets/b914445d-19fd-4438-bd13-1a652a05df09)

 + y_pred = model.predict(X_test): This line makes predictions on the testing set using the trained linear regression model.
 This method uses the model's learned parameters to calculate predicted values for the target variable based on the input features in the testing set
 + y_pred: This variable stores the predicted values generated by the model.

-**This code makes predictions using a trained linear regression model on a specific set of input data.**
+**Figure 1.15: Makes predictions using a trained linear regression model on a specific set of input data.**

  ![image](https://github.com/user-attachments/assets/1a710c33-a8fe-43eb-9f67-90f8d6bb0db8)